-When we talk about Machine Learning we always have data and the model in our mind.
+When we talk about Machine Learning, we always have data and the model in our mind.
 All the challenges correlated to the Exploratory Data Analysis workflow.
 However, there is a big missing puzzle in the whole game – Deployment.
-In order to extract real business value from an ML model, you need to somehow put it into production.
+To extract real business value from an ML model, you need to put it into production somehow.
 And this ‘somehow’ is a methodology called Machine Learning Operations.

-We can hear a lot of great news about the new Machine Learning models, techniques, and tools.
+We can hear much great news about the new Machine Learning models, techniques, and tools.
 Everybody can agree that the industry in this field is moving forward extremely quickly.
-However, there is a big bottleneck in AI.
+However, there is a big bottleneck in the AI ecosystem.
 Taking models and moving them into production where they actually start to solve real problems is a big challenge.
 There are a lot of problems with AI model deployment.
-Just like DevOps did 15 years ago taking off the ground a piece of code with just a single code repository, the whole AI ecosystem fights to achieve a similar outcome with ML models.
-Execute a build pipeline that takes a model to production along the way testing and validating every single step.
+Just like DevOps did 15 years ago, taking off the ground a piece of code with just a single code repository, the whole AI ecosystem fights to achieve a similar outcome with ML models.
+Execute a build pipeline that takes a model to production along the way, testing and validating every single step.
 Sounds easy but it’s not.

 MLOps itself is not something that is already defined.
-Both in terms of the definition (companies mean slightly different things) and the people who should deal with it in the company (ML Team or Backend Team).
-The whole topic is still fresh and the terminology has not yet been defined and established.
+Both in terms of the definition (companies mean slightly different things) and the people who should deal with it (ML Team or Backend Team).
+The whole topic is still fresh, and the terminology has not yet been defined and established.

 The main idea behind DevOps is that a piece of software is tested, QA-ed by the development team when stable goes into production.